KAKAFEI123/DsDTW/ReadMe.md

 ### Copyright

 This code is free to the academic community for research purpose only.
-For commercial purpose usage, please contact Dr. Lianwen Jin: lianwen.jin@gmail.com.
+For commercial purpose usage, please contact Dr. Lianwen Jin: eelwjin@scut.edu.cn.